sparvu/data-recorders/README.md

 ## Data Source
 A data source, is described as any system connected to a public or private network with a valid IPv4 or IPv6 address like, a server, a data logger, a graphic workstation, an iPad or an IoT sensor capable to send and receive data.
 There can be many types of data sources, each having one or many of data messages:

- * Computer system: overall cpu utilization, disk IO, network IO, or per device metrics (Linux, FreeBSD)
+ * Computer system: overall cpu utilization, disk and network IO, per device metrics (Linux, FreeBSD, Windows)

- * HTTP server: throughput and utilization along with its inventory data (Nginx, Apache)
+ * HTTP server: throughput and utilization along with its inventory data (Nginx, Apache, Tomcat)

- * Enterprise service: response time performance and its availability (SMTPS, IMAP, HTTP, LDAP)
+ * Enterprise service: response time performance and availability (SMTPS, IMAP, HTTP, LDAP, NTP, AD)

  * Automatic weather station: air temperature and pressure, humidity, wind speed and direction

+## The recorder
+A light probe developed in Perl5 language which can extract data from different libraries or sources, like an operating system interfaces, a sensor or device, an industrial equipment using MODBUS protocol, or an web based application or database.

 <img src="https://github.com/kronometrix/recording/blob/master/img/recorder.png" align="right" />

 ## Supported Industries